ohpyupi/study.security-plus/security-assessment-and-audits.md

     * nmap
 * Network mapper
   * Maps out a network's layout and identify operating systems running on hosts
+* Exploit Framework
+  * A tool to find vulnerabilities and attempting to exploit them

 ### Security Audits
 * Vulnerability Assessment
   * identifies and priotizes potential threats